mollygray/PSoC-6-MCU-Code-Examples-with-ModusToolbox/README.md

   * [Digital Examples](#digital-examples): focus on a non-analog peripheral, such as UART, I2C, RTC, DMA, Interrupts, and so forth
   * [BLE Examples](#ble-examples): demonstrate Bluetooth Low Energy connectivity
   * [RTOS Examples](#rtos-examples): demonstrate how to integrate an RTOS
-  * [Kit Examples](#kit-examples): more complex examples that demonstrate features of a particular kit
   * [System Examples](#system-examples): combine peripherals to implement a more realistic scenario
 * [ModusToolbox IDE](#modustoolbox-ide)
 * [Kits](#kits)